-&lt;sup>21The first assumption implies that the change in production capability for region i in industry k can be decomposed into the exogenous change in national productivity in industry k ( $\hat{A}k$ ) and the change in wages in region i ( $\hat{w}i$ ), as would be consistent with the Eaton and Kortum (2002) model.
+24The first assumption implies that the change in production capability for region i in industry k can be decomposed into the exogenous change in national productivity in industry k (\hat{A}k) and the change in wages in region i (\hat{w}i), consistent with Eaton and Kortum (2002).
+We thus assume that the exogenous determinants of regional comparative advantage (e.g., the Eaton-Kortum productivity distribution location parameters) are unchanged.

-&lt;sup>22See, e.g., Autor, Dorn, and Hanson (2013) and Pierce and Schott (2015).
+25See, e.g., Autor, Dorn, and Hanson (2013) and Pierce and Schott (2015).